Does Your Work Matter?

 Too Important to Overlook

-But on the flip side, these comments make sense.
-They come from being stuck in a tricky place.
+Unfortunately, joint use has a pretty negative reputation.
 Failure in this arena is very public, and success comes with minimal glory.

 Pole Attachments in the Spotlight